Featured Principles: Promote Social Equity and Economic Prosperity, Steward and Enhance the Environment, Engage the Whole Community

 The low-density neighborhood of Buena Vista was identified as an area for growth by Measure U. Measure U and VISTA 2030 recognized Buena Vista to be among three geographic areas next to Watsonville that did not contain productive agricultural land – and was therefore considered as suitable for future growth.

 In 2010, a California appellate court agreed.
 As a consequence, the City rescinded the 2006 General Plan.
-However, the City Council expects to adopt a new Plan in the summer of 2012 that is nearly identical to the 2006 Plan, except for in regards to Buena Vista.
+However, the City Council adopted a new Plan in January 2013 that is nearly identical to the 2006 Plan, except for in regards to Buena Vista.

 One of the most negative outcomes of the lawsuit is that rescinding of the 2006 Plan due to the issues involved in the lawsuit has held up implementation of the Plan as a whole.
 "The innovative strategies in the 2006 General Plan can only be pointed to as they aren't in effect," said Keith Boyle, "and this has made it hard to move forward.
 For example, we haven't been able to make zoning changes along our strip commercial corridors that would encourage mixed-use development along our transit corridors, even though virtually everyone thought this is a good idea."